robinwojcik3/Plantnet-/README.md

   playback.
 - When a single species is searched, a button under the results can retrieve suggestions of up to **five** morphologically similar species from the same genus using the Gemini API.
+This button now sits directly under the results table with enhanced styling for better visibility.